2018 CSHA Annual Meeting & Spring Seminar

 The California Society for Healthcare Attorneys is a State Bar of California-approved MCLE provider.
 The Annual Meeting & Spring Seminar provides up to 14 hours of MCLE credit, including one hour of legal ethics special units.

-All cancellations must be in writing and received in the CSHA office by March 23, 2018.
-Seminar registration fees, minus a $75 processing fee, will be refunded for cancellations received by the March 23 deadline.
-Substitutions may be arranged by contacting the CSHA offices.
+A $75 nonrefundable processing fee will be retained for each cancellation.
+All cancellations must be in writing and received in the CSHA office by March 23, 2018 and emailed to email@example.com.
+No refunds will be made after these dates.
+Substitutions are encouraged and may be arranged by contacting the CSHA offices. .

 Discount deadline is March 12